piyatonshal/7AM/README.md

-# 7AM from aws and devops from priya tonshal.
+# 7AM from aws and devops from priya tonshal cutiepie.